Table of Contents

 Additionally, there are obedience and aggressiveness issues to consider.
-As pack animals, dogs will view the bed as a very special place.
+As pack animals, dogs may view the bed as a very special place.
 Being invited up on the bed and sleeping side by side may build trust, but it also levels the playing field.
 Once the dog decides the bed belongs to them, they may feel like they’re the ones allowing you on it.

 Allergies are another consideration.
 Many pet parents put up with mild allergies, ranging from pet dander to other environmental factors dogs bring into the home.
-While this might not be an issue throughout the day, time to “detox” during the night—breathing easy without the proximity of those allergens—may be vital to long term health.
+While this might not be an issue throughout the day, time to “detox” during the night—breathing easy without the proximity of those allergens—may be vital to long-term health.
 In these cases, some recommend that your bedroom be completely pet-free.

 The Bottom Line